TCZIB/QA_Project_1/README.md

 ![Pipeline](https://i.imgur.com/b9kpqjL.png "Pipeline")

-## Changes as project has progressed
+## Changes as the project has progressed

 I have restructured the project slightly, due to the need for me to add a users I have missed off the Review_Likes table, this is a small part but the main core of the site remains, I have managed to achieve all CRUD functionality, create a trello board and complete a risk assesment.
 The new ERD diagram is as follows: